 James Campbell, BSc (Hons), PhD, MBA, GAICD – Chief Executive Officer

 Dr. Campbell has more than 20 years of international biotechnology research, management and leadership experience and has been involved in the creation and/or transformation of multiple successful Australian and international biotechnology companies.
-Dr. Campbell was previously the CFO and COO of ChemGenex Pharmaceuticals Limited (ASX:CXS), where, as a member of the executive team he helped transform a research-based company with a market capitalization of $10M to a company with completed clinical trials and regulatory dossiers submitted to the FDA and EMA.
+Dr. Campbell was previously the CFO and COO of ChemGenex Pharmaceuticals Limited (ASX:CXS), where, as a member of the executive team he helped transform a research-based company with a market capitalisation of $10M to a company with completed clinical trials and regulatory dossiers submitted to the FDA and EMA.
 In 2011 ChemGenex was sold to Cephalon for $230M.
 Dr. Campbell was a foundation executive of Evolve Biosystems, and has assisted private biotechnology companies in Australia, New Zealand and the USA with successful capital raising and partnering negotiations.
-Dr. Campbell sits on the IP and Commercialization Advisory Committee of the CRC for Mental Health, and sits on the Advisory Board of Deakin University’s Centre for Innovation in Mental and Physical Health and Clinical Treatment (IMPACT).
+Dr. Campbell sits on the IP and Commercialisation Advisory Committee of the CRC for Mental Health, and sits on the Advisory Board of Deakin University’s Centre for Innovation in Mental and Physical Health and Clinical Treatment (IMPACT).
 Dr. Campbell is a Non-Executive Director of Prescient Therapeutics Limited (ASX:PTX).

 Melanie Leydin, B Bus (Acc.
 Corp.
 Law) – Company Secretary